DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## Error in eval(expr, envir, enclos): (list) object cannot be coerced to type 'double'
 ```

-You can `unlist` the vector though
+You can `unlist` the vector though:

 ```r
 str(as.numeric(unlist(list_the_data[1])))